New Year Bumper Sale @ Rs. 1 X

 Interaction between Food and Keftra

-Taking Keftra with food does not cause any problems.
+Taking Keftra with food is safe.

 Interaction between Alcohol and Keftra